10 Great Websites to Analyze Your Spotify Listening Habits

 As with Skiley or Sort Your Music, some Spotify data analysis websites can do a lot more than just breaking down your listening habits.

 Spicetify does not analyze your data, but it is a great tool to personalize your whole listening experience.
-This web app, available through Rainmeter, allows you to customize your theme, blacklist specific artists you don’t like (so they won’t come up on automatic rotation), shuffle and integrate songs with Reddit.
+This allows you to customize your theme, blacklist specific artists you don’t like (so they won’t come up on automatic rotation), shuffle and integrate songs with Reddit.

 These are just a few of the best data analysis websites to discover more about your Spotify listening habits.

-These websites and apps are all very intuitive and user-friendly and don’t require any technical knowledge.
-So why not embarking into an exciting journey about your very own musical world?
+These websites and apps are all very intuitive and user-friendly and don’t require any technical knowledge (apart from the last option!).
+So why not embark into an exciting journey about your very own musical world?